Course Overview

 Benjamin Jordan

-Benjamin J. Jordan, PE, is a program director with Interdisciplinary Professional Programs in the transportation sector.
-He has over 35 years of experience in civil engineering and public works.
-He earned a Bachelor of Science Degree in Civil Engineering from the University of Illinois at Urbana–Champaign and a Master of Public Affairs degree with a Certificate in Public Management from the University of Missouri-Columbia.
-He is a Licensed Professional Engineer in the State of Illinois.
+Benjamin J. Jordan, P.E. is a Program Director at the University of Wisconsin – Madison, College of Engineering, Interdisciplinary Professional Programs, where he develops continuing education courses for civil engineers and public works professionals.
+He has over forty years of experience in civil engineering and public works.
+He earned a Bachelor of Science Degree in Civil Engineering from the University of Illinois at Urbana – Champaign and a Master of Public Affairs degree with a Graduate Certificate in Public Management from the University of Missouri – Columbia.
+Mr. Jordan is a Licensed Professional Engineer in Illinois, Washington, And Wisconsin.Eric (RICK) Eilertson

 Rick Eilertson, PE is a Municipal Project Engineer/Manager at AECOM.
 He has experience in municipal engineering and environmental engineering